danielan987/quantum_computing/README.md

 # Quantum Computing
 1. A game that applies quantum principles using a quantum simulator.
-2. Run experiments using an actual quantum computer from IBM.
+2. Run experiments using an actual quantum computer from IBM (requires an IBM Quantum API token).